OlivierGarciaDev/fanalysis/README.md

     git clone https://github.com/OlivierGarciaDev/fanalysis.git

-Then copy and paste the "fanalysis/fanalysis" directory into the "site-packages" directory of your Python environment.

 ## Running the tests

 After installation, you can launch the test suite from outside the source directory: